Pavanpethari/Pavanpetheri/README.md

-# Hi 👋, I'm pavankumarpethari
+# Hi 👋, I'm pavankumar.p
-A passionate Full stack developer from srikalahasti
+A passionate [Full stack developer from India]

 - 🔭 I’m currently working on **[Your Projects or Focus Area]**
 - 🌱 I’m currently learning **[Skills/Technologies]**